martinResearch/CPParametersEstimation/readme.md

 Ecole des Ponts et Chaussees

 #Installation
-The code should run without the need of installing dependencies.
+The code should run without the need to install dependencies.
 It uses numpy and matlplotlib.
 You can run the line fitting example using from the command line using *python lineFitting.py*